-If you or someone you know has lost a loved one due to a fatal accident that occurred due to negligence, a wrongful death lawsuit may be filed against the guilty party.
-The resulting compensation is often used to ease the financial pain of those who are grieving a departed loved one.
+If you or someone you know has lost a loved one due to a fatal accident caused by negligence, a wrongful death lawsuit may be filed against the responsible party.
+A lawyer for wrongful death can help pursue compensation, which may ease the financial burden faced by those grieving the loss of a loved one.

 A wrongful death is any death that occurs due to the actions or negligence of another person.
 It is not considered a crime, as wrongful deaths occur due to accidental circumstances or negligence, not out of any maliciousness or negative intent.